Smit1400/HeadlineHunch/README.md

 Steps to improve

-..a.
-Increase the dataset
+1. Increase the dataset
-..b.
-Hypertuning the parameters
+2. Hypertuning the parameters
-..c.
-Change the encoder structure
+3. Change the encoder structure
-..d.
-Train for longer time
+4. Train for longer time

 <p align="center">Author: Smit Shah</p>